MapServer for Windows (MS4W) README

 The above MS_MAP_PATTERN expression has now been implemented on the MS4W official demo server.
 MS4W is installed there on the default (and recommended) path of C:/ms4w/, and all applications and mapfiles live in the recommended C:/ms4w/apps/ sub-directories.
 You can now try yourself some example tests against that server, with that secure MS_MAP_PATTERN set through Apache:

-2. (Recommended) Set MS_MAPFILE through Apache, to hide the MAP= path from MapServer requests, on your public MapServer services.
+2. (Recommended) Set MS_MAPFILE in ms4w.conf, to hide the MAP= path from MapServer requests, on your public MapServer services.

-3. (Optional) Set MS_MAP_NO_PATH through Apache, to forbid all MAP= requests in your visible MapServer calls.
+3. (Optional) Set MS_MAP_NO_PATH in ms4w.conf, to forbid all MAP= requests in your visible MapServer calls.

 Password Protection Configuration for Applications